fabulous-dev/Fabulous/docs/index.md

 The external sample [PocketPiggyBank](https://github.com/jimbobbennett/PocketPiggyBank) is a small client-server app with login authentication.
 (Note: because this is an external sample it may not be up-to-date with the latest version of this library.)

 The external sample [ElmishContacts](https://github.com/TimLariviere/ElmishContacts) is a multi-page contacts app featuring maps, group-lists and cross-page messages.
 (Note: because this is an external sample it may not be up-to-date with the latest version of this library.)

+The external sample [ElmishPlanets](https://github.com/TimLariviere/ElmishPlanets) is a multi-page contacts app featuring facts on the planets in the Solar System.
+It uses Urho3D and Elmish.XamarinForms (Note: because this is an external sample it may not be up-to-date with the latest version of this library.)

 Further Resources